MicrosoftDocs/learn/learn-pr/azure/integrate-openapi-enabled-web-api-with-apim-and-visual-studio/includes/4-integrate-web-api-with-azure-api-management.md

    ![Finish API Management Publish][image-10]

-1. Your Web API app is ready for deploy.
+1. Your Web API app is ready to deploy.
 Check the bottom of Visual Studio that the Azure API Management instance is also configured for integration.
 Click the **Publish** button at the right-top corner of Visual Studio.

    ![Publish Web API][image-11]